 Come day’s end, it all boils down to how you create a marriage between the two.
 Set priorities and create a schedule that you’re comfortable with.
 Try to keep your weekends since those are the only days that you can use to do things for yourself.
 Remember, balancing freelance work and a full-time job has a lot to do with self-care.
 You get to give both jobs your A-game when you have a healthy and balanced life.

-Every point in this post completely depends upon your own individual situations.
+Every point in this post completely depends upon your situations.
 There may be times when you will find that you are balancing well in both the careers while some of the times it will become hectic too.
-But if the things are like planned with freelancing, then think if you really want to continue your job.
-Or if you really like your job then calculate, so that the freelancing fits in properly.
+But if the things are like planned with freelancing, then think if you want to continue your job.
+Or if you like your job then calculate, so that the freelancing fits in properly.